 1st, 2nd and 3rd prizes offered at all grade levels

-Each school will also have their own Best in School Trophy that can be displayed at the school.
+Each school will also have their own Best in School Trophy that will be displayed at the school.

 Creating a Science Fair Project can seem daunting at first pass.
 There are technical challenges, material challenges and time challenges.
 Mentoring is a key part of being creative, curious and excited about a Science Fair Project.
-Besides seeking inspiration from family and friends, Blue Ridge Discovery Center will provide scientific mentors that can help develop questions, innovative solutions and research protocol.
-Access to the mentors will be through Science Fair work days.
-To assist with the cost of creating a Science Fair display board, BRDC will be providing a “materials cache” for each classroom to use as needed.
-These caches will include standard project boards and other display materials that might be needed.
+Besides seeking inspiration from family and friends, Blue Ridge Discovery Center will help provide scientific mentors that can help develop questions, innovative solutions and research protocol.
+Access to the mentors will be through the teachers and school personnel.

 What is a Science Fair Project

 Science Fair Projects are an opportunity to learn more about the world around you through rigorous experimentation and documentation.
 All projects should answer a question through scientific method or focus on innovative solutions through engineering.
 Either way, your project must be testable!
 Although Science Fairs are competitive by design, they are collaborative by nature.
 Participants seek answers to the conditions and challenges that face us all!
 With help from peers, teachers, parents and mentors you can solve the hardest of questions.